annstrange/breast-cancer-cnn/README.md

 Data Augmentation (slight rotation, flip, zoom to produce new samples) Helps Solve:
 - Need for more data to train
-- Re-balance Benign and Malignant training samples (close to 50/50)
+- Re-balance Benign and Malignant training samples (close to 50/50) initially but removed as this was the source of a data leak and really wasn't necessary as this data is not dramatically imbalanced to have a true minority class.

+The model was trained on a P3 AWS EC2 server with a GPU which brought training time down from about 30 hours to 2 hours.
+A Docker container was used for Tensorflow, Tensorboard, Scikit-Learn and Scikit-Image locally, but to gain GPU support on EC2, ulimately is was easiest to enable the Deep Learning AMI on the EC2 for the latest tensorflow version.

 # Model Selection